stolostron/multicluster-global-hub/operator/README.md

     --from-literal=bootstrap_server=<kafka-bootstrap-server-address> \
     --from-literal=CA=<CA-for-kafka-server>
 ```
 > As above, You can run this sample script `config/samples/transport/deploy_kafka.sh` to install kafka in kafka namespace and create the secret `transport-secret` in namespace `open-cluster-management` automatically.

 ## Getting started

+_Note:_ You can also install Multicluster Global Hub Operator from [Operator Hub](https://docs.openshift.com/container-platform/4.6/operators/understanding/olm-understanding-operatorhub.html) if you have ACM installed in an OpenShift Container Platform, the operator can be found in community operators by searching "multicluster global hub" keyword in the filter box, then follow the document to install the operator.

+Follow the steps below to instal Multicluster Global Hub Operator in developing environment:

 ### Running on the cluster